-• The FATF recognizes that Iran has made progress in adopting and making high-level commitments to an Action Plan to address its strategic anti-money laundering and anti-terror financing deficiencies.
-In recognition of this progress as well as the continued risk posed by Iran to the international financial system, the FATF has conditionally suspended its call for counter-measures against Iran for a period of 12 months during which time the FATF will closely monitor Iran's progress in implementing the Action Plan.
-Accordingly, for the next 12 months, the FATF has removed Iran from category A (Countermeasures) and placed this jurisdiction in category B (Enhanced Due Diligence).
+U.S. financial institutions should be aware that in June 2016 FATF recognized Iran's progress in adopting and making high-level commitments to an Action Plan to address its strategic antimoney laundering and anti-terror financing deficiencies.
+In recognition of this progress as well as the continued risk posed by Iran to the international financial system, the FATF conditionally suspended its call for counter-measures against Iran for a period of 12 months during which time the FATF will closely monitor Iran's progress in implementing the Action Plan.
+Accordingly, until that 12-month period ends in June 2017, the FATF has removed Iran from category A (Countermeasures) and placed this jurisdiction in category B (Enhanced Due Diligence).